-- (i) Reduced requirements for parking for locations which have good access to other means of travel than the private car. - (ii) Flexibility in regard to off-street residential parking provision particularly in association with high density development in areas with good access to other forms of travel. - (iii) Parking provision at peripheral sites is not set at a level which would disadvantage more central areas.
+(i) Reduced requirements for parking for locations which have good access to other means of travel than the private car.

+(ii) Flexibility in regard to off-street residential parking provision particularly in association with high-density development in areas with good access by non-car modes

+The NPPF states that authorities recognise town centres as the heart of their communities and pursue policies to support their viability and vitality.